IABTechLab/uid2docs/docs/guides/snowflake_integration.md

         on a.ID=b.ID;
     ```

->**WARNING**: To avoid shared UID2 tokens expiring, the receiver should decrypt the UID2 tokens as soon as they become available from the sender.
+>**WARNING**: To help prevent UID2 tokens from expiring, decrypt the UID2 tokens as soon as they become available from the sender.